Wanna hire me?

-I’ve been consulting with more and more companies about their general user experience, and I’m happy to weigh in on ways you can help make your product more natural and polished for your target customers.
+I’ve been consulting with more and more companies about their product’s user experience, and I’m happy to weigh in on ways you can help make your product better suit your target customers.
 Former clients in this category are confidential, but include major apps and major companies, both inside and outside of the online dating industry.
 Please reach out directly for more information.

 Small business marketing and social media help

-I’ve recently started helping small businesses with their social media and website issues.
-Navigating the ever-changing world of different networks and passwords and images and accounts can be exhausting, and I’m great at helping businesses focus on what they ought to be doing based on their service, market, and general tone.
-Please reach out for more detail or to see if you’d like my help!
+I’ve started helping small businesses with their social media and website issues, mostly because I can’t stand a janky website or an email newsletter that’s just a PDF attachment with no bcc’d addresses. *shudder* Navigating the ever-changing world of different networks and passwords and images and accounts can be exhausting, and I’m great at helping businesses focus on what they ought to be doing based on their market and brand.

 Here’s a quote from Kittie in SF, a happy jewelry maker I assisted with marketing advice: